 From an investment perspective, a majority of our interests, representing over 98% of our assets, are held within the financial services industry through our controlling interests in Great-West Lifeco and IGM Financial.
-In 2013, and as disclosed in their respective CDP submissions, both Great-West Lifeco and IGM Financial considered the possible opportunities associated with climate-related regulations, particularly with respect to government subsidies and incentives for renewable energy.
-Through their respective reviews, Great-West Lifeco and IGM Financial do not consider regulatory opportunities to have the potential to generate a substantive change in their business given the diversification of their products and services.
+In 2014, and as disclosed in their respective CDP submissions, both Great-West Lifeco and IGM Financial considered the possible opportunities associated with climate-related regulations, particularly with respect to government subsidies and incentives for renewable energy.
+Great-West Lifeco and IGM Financial do not consider regulatory opportunities to have the potential to generate a substantive change in their business given the diversification of their products and services.

 With respect to our interests in other business sectors, potential opportunities driven by climate change regulations were identified by our European indirect investments.
-Both Lafarge and Imerys indicate in their respective 2013 CDP submissions that product efficiency and labelling regulations are enabling new low carbon innovations.
-Our wholly owned subsidiary, Power Energy's investment in Potentia Solar is also benefitting from the Ontario Renewable Energy Approvals regulation, which streamlines the approvals process for energy developers.
-Though these opportunities may be important to the respective companies, these investments represent less than 2% of our assets and are therefore not expected to result in a substantive impact on Power Corporation.
+Both Lafarge and Imerys indicate in their respective 2014 CDP submissions that product efficiency and labelling regulations are enabling new low carbon innovations.
+Our wholly owned subsidiary, Power Energy's investment in Potentia Solar is also benefitting from a streamlined approval process that is predicated on the applicable regulations, working directly with the relevant regulatory bodies, such as the Local Distribution Companies, Independent Electricity System Operator and the Electrical Safety Authority.
+Though these opportunities may be important to the respective companies, these investments represent less than 2% of our assets and are not expected to result in a substantive impact on Power Corporation.
 Based on the foregoing, Power Corporation is not aware of opportunities driven by changes in climate change regulation that would have the potential to generate a substantive change in its business, operations, revenues and expenditures.